VISInnovasjon/BT-ProffSnapper-Backend/README.md

 ), aldersgrupper AS (
 SELECT lederalder.bedrift_id,
 CASE
-WHEN lederalder.alder >= 10::double precision AND lederalder.alder <= 19::double precision THEN '10-20'::text
-WHEN lederalder.alder >= 20::double precision AND lederalder.alder <= 29::double precision THEN '20-29'::text
+WHEN lederalder.alder >= 18::double precision AND lederalder.alder <= 29::double precision THEN '18-29'::text
 WHEN lederalder.alder >= 30::double precision AND lederalder.alder <= 39::double precision THEN '30-39'::text
 WHEN lederalder.alder >= 40::double precision AND lederalder.alder <= 49::double precision THEN '40-49'::text
 WHEN lederalder.alder >= 50::double precision AND lederalder.alder <= 59::double precision THEN '50-59'::text
 WHEN lederalder.alder >= 60::double precision AND lederalder.alder <= 69::double precision THEN '60-69'::text
 WHEN lederalder.alder >= 70::double precision AND lederalder.alder <= 79::double precision THEN '70-79'::text
-WHEN lederalder.alder >= 80::double precision AND lederalder.alder <= 89::double precision THEN '80-89'::text
-WHEN lederalder.alder >= 90::double precision AND lederalder.alder <= 99::double precision THEN '90-99'::text
-ELSE '100+'::text
+ELSE '80+'::text
 END AS alders_gruppe
 FROM lederalder
 )